tomaszewskipablo/Artificial-intelligence/README.md

 # IA in ASP.NET
-Application solves N Queens Problem and Tick Tack Toe game using some AI techniques. </br>
+Web app solves N Queens Problem and Tic Tac Toe game using some AI techniques. </br>
 In the future multi-layer artificial neural network will be implemented.

 ## Launching